lukeVoinov/Mathematical_Intuition/README.md

 **lim delta_y -> infinity arcsin ( y / (y + delta_y) ) = arcsin(0) = 0 degrees**.
 Imagine a bottle titled at the point where it intersects the maximum height of the stream.
 Its two restrictions are 1) the ground and 2) the intersection.
 Then If we elongate the bottle, the ground will now interfere with the intersection point.
 To return the bottle opening to the intersection point, it must now be shifted down, which will in turn decrease the angle the bottle is titled at.
 DElongating the bottle to infinity, then, must reult in the bottle being bottle being at a 0 degree angle with respect to the groud; that is, it will be held parallel to the stream at its peak.
 What if the bottle is less than the height of the stream?

 **arcsin ( y / (y - delta_y) )**.
 This means that the numberator will be larger than the denominator, which in arsin results in **undefined**.
 This also checks out because this tests when b < s, which is in contradiction to the condition that b > s.
-Notice that just because we found the solution to the problem under this condtions, it doesn;t solve for every condition - it is undefined in the domain where b < s and we must examine that domain seperately.
+Notice that just because we found the solution to the problem under this condtions, it doesn't solve for every condition - it is undefined in the domain where b < s and we must examine that domain seperately.